adroit-anuj/CPP-ChatPromptPlatform/README.md

 - **Encryption**: Adding encryption for storing passwords securely.
 - **File Persistence**: Implementing file storage for user data to maintain user accounts across sessions.

-This command-line chat application serves as a basic implementation of a messaging system and can be expanded further with additional features and optimizations.
+CPP - ChatPromptPlatform serves as a basic implementation of a messaging system and can be expanded further with additional features and optimizations.